Elective Class Descriptions

 Spanish I

 Spanish I is a year-long course designed so that the student will study vocabulary, have a basic mastery of regular verb conjugations in the present tense, and be able to answer basic questions.
+We utilize the online interactive curriculum Voces and successfully complete 7 units of study.
 In addition, students will develop a stronger cultural awareness, which is an essential aspect of learning a language.
 It is our hope that students will learn to converse with their basic Spanish rather than focusing only on the rules that govern Spanish grammar.
 Classroom activities will include paired and group activities, storytelling, translations, games, videos, presentations, art-related projects, daily warm-ups, book work exercises, and tests.
 This course uses the essential skills required by Rocklin and Whitney High School.
-We are using the ịEspresate! text and curriculum.
+Prerequisite to enroll in this class is a 3.5 GPA, or higher.

 *Exploratory Spanish is not required to take Spanish I.